Liberal Arts and Sciences: Global Challenges (BA/BSc)

 As LUC The Hague is an honours programme of Leiden University, admissions requirements are higher than the general academic requirements for admission to other programmes of Leiden University.
 If you meet the admission requirements for Leiden University, but not the additional ones of LUC The Hague you can still submit an application for our programme.
 Please note that in this case you have a lower chance to be selected.

 Please check this list with the minimum and additional LUC diploma requirements.

 If your diploma is not on the list, please contact the Admissions Office to inquire about your specific admission requirements before you apply.

 English Proficiency requirements

-Students may get a waiver for an English Proficiency test, if they obtain any of the following diplomas with the additional requirements:
+You qualify for an English waiver, if you obtain any of the following diplomas:

 Full English-taught IB Diploma

 National Diploma from any of the following countries: USA, UK, Ireland, New Zealand, Australia or Canada (except French-taught programmes)

 Diplôme du Baccalauréat Général – Option International (English section)*

 *If you obtain the general Diplôme du Baccalauréat Général, you fall in category C.